WhatTheDickens/engl367-f19/syllabus.md

 ## Think about others

-- Express yourself honestly but respectfully
+- Express yourself honestly but respectfully.
-- Practice [forbearance](https://www.merriam-webster.com/dictionary/forbearance) when offended by others, even as you exercise your right to explain your reasons for taking offense
+- Practice [forbearance](https://www.merriam-webster.com/dictionary/forbearance) when offended by others, even as you exercise your right to explain your reasons for taking offense.
-- Consider how the world looks to someone who is not you
+- Consider how the world looks to someone who is not you.
-- Do your best to address others as they prefer to be addressed
+- Do your best to address others as they prefer to be addressed.

 ## Schedule